 Since you’re a producer, and you have a little more experience with it, what do you think it is about DC.
-I mean, the Marvel movies and everything, for the most part have all really kind of hit it off, but it seems like people have a real tough time producing a DC movie.
+I mean, the Marvel movies and everything, for the most part, has all hit it off, but it seems like people have a real tough time producing a DC movie.
 Wonder Woman did great, but the rest of them have never quite got it.
 What do you think the issue is there?

 The work.
 Marvel put in the work.
 Okay, understand this.
-That when Marvel cut the deal with Netflix, they cut the deal for six … I want to say I remember hearing 600 plus hours of content.
-So you’ve got all of these shows, right?
+That when Marvel cut a deal with Netflix, they cut the deal for six … I want to say I remember hearing 600 plus hours of content.
+So you’ve got all of these shows.
 Iron Fist, Luke Cage, Jessica Jones, Daredevil … So they’re one, two, three seasons on television, and then on the big screen.
-So Marvel took over a decade, because this goes back maybe 12 years.
+So Marvel took over a decade because this goes back maybe 12 years.
 I think this goes back to 2006, of continually creating this brand, and then bringing it to the movie theater.

 DC is trying to accomplish in 6-8 features everything Marvel has done with 600 hours of TV & Film Programming.
 It’s not that DC doesn’t have the track record, because DC has a long history of making movies.
 But the difference is, they don’t have the track record right now, because 25 years ago, most of your audience was not even born yet.
 Right?